Kernel-Dirichlet/metaprogramming_zoo/README.md

 As of 2/26/2023, this repository uses Python exclusively, but the bulk of future code will be written in Julia which has a similar syntax to Python but more features for both high and low level metaprogramming support.
 Bindings to other languages will be provided if sufficient interest in the project crosses a threshold.

-In terms of features, this repository aims to have scripts which can dynamically

 ### Object Dependency Inversion
    - Performs dependency inversion between two classes A and B where B inherits from A. Here, an interface class C is created